randrewsimcdi/docc/content/docs/onboard-process-agency.md

 ## Step 2: Decide whether you will be accepting credit card payments or not.

-[Here](/docs/pci-faqs/#pharos-currently-supports-57-payment-gateways) is a link to the complete list of payment gateway providers we currently support
+A complete list of payment gateway providers that we currently support, can be found [here](/docs/pci-faqs/#pharos-currently-supports-57-payment-gateways)

 ## Step 3: Will you receive orders manually or automatically?